splicebox/PsiCLASS/README.md

 Described in:

 Song, L., Sabunciyan, S., and Florea, L. (2018).
-A multi-sample approach increases the accuracy of transcript assembly, Submitted.
+A multi-sample approach increases the accuracy of transcript assembly, *Submitted*.

 Copyright (C) 2018- and GNU GPL by Li Song, Liliana Florea